 - Flexible scheduling for prenatal or postnatal appointments.

 The Equal Employment Opportunity Commission (EEOC) will be issuing regulations within a year to further explain the requirements of the PWFA.
 It is advisable for employers to take appropriate steps to ensure compliance and avoid legal penalties.
-For further information and guidance on implementing a PWFA policy that works for your business, contact The Human Resource Consulting Group.
+For further information and guidance on implementing a PWFA policy that works for your business, contact an HR consulting service provider.